alphagov/paas-team-manual/docs/architecture_decision_records/ADR019-accessing-user-provided-services.md

 - Introduces a new network security boundary between VPCs; a risk of accidentally introducing security group rules that allow more access from the peered VPC than intended.
-- PaaS team need to do work in every occasion a space needs access to the peered VPC.
+- PaaS team need to do work (assigning application security groups) on every occasion a space needs to gain or lose access to the peered VPC.

 Although this specific example uses VPC peering because the tenant in question uses AWS, we could use the same principle (us assigning IP address space and